-- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home; - is at risk of so-called honour based abuse such as Female Genital Mutilation or Forced Marriage; - is at risk of modern slavery, trafficking or exploitation;
+- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home; - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit. - is at risk of so-called honour based abuse such as Female Genital Mutilation or Forced Marriage; - is at risk of modern slavery, trafficking or exploitation; - is at risk of being radicalised or exploited; - has a parent or carer in custody, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves; - has returned home to their family from care; and - is a privately fostered child; - is persistently absent from education, including persistent absences for part of the school day.